Encanto: Home media

 Encanto was released on Disney+ on December 24, 2021, and was released by Walt Disney Studios Home Entertainment on DVD, Blu-ray, and Ultra HD Blu-ray on February 8, 2022.
 Bonus features include "Let's Talk About Bruno", "Our Casita", "Journey to Colombia", "Familia Lo Es Todo", "A Journey Through Music", and a sing-along version of the movie.
 The short film Far from the Tree was also released alongside the film on streaming and on physical media.

 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, calculated that 2 million U.S. households watched Encanto over the holiday weekend of December 24–26, 2021.
 Viewership was particularly high in Sacramento (+58%), Seattle (+36%), and Los Angeles (+30%).
 Demographics that over-indexed compared to the U.S. overall included households with younger viewers (0–19 years), female viewers (+9%), and Hispanic viewers (+64%).
 Nielsen Media Research, which records streaming viewership on some U.S. television screens, calculated that Encanto was the most-watched film of 2022 with 27.4 billion minutes viewed—approximately 269 million complete showings.
 This figure was more than double that of the second-place film on the year-end list, Turning Red (11.43 billion minutes).
 Encanto subsequently ranked as the second most-streamed film of 2023 with 9.7 billion minutes viewed, behind Moana.
 In 2024, Encanto ranked as the fifth most-streamed film of the year, recording 6.61 billion minutes of watch time.
 Between January and June 2025, Encanto accumulated 2.620 billion minutes of viewing time, ranking as the nineteenth most-streamed film in that period.
+Nielsen subsequently reported that Encanto had accumulated 29.3 billion minutes of watch time between 2020 and 2025, ranking No. 2 among the most-streamed films during that time frame.